 Reasonable accommodations are adjustments to policy, practice, and programs that “level the playing field” for students with disabilities and provide equal access to Allegheny’s programs and activities.
 This adjustment must be made without altering fundamental goals of a course or lowering the standards in a class.

-Upon receipt of documentation and approval from the Student Disability Services Coordinator, accommodations can be established.
+Upon receipt of documentation and approval from the Office of Disability Services Director, accommodations can be established.
 Examples of reasonable accommodations include:

 - Special classroom seating